-The current language in Annex A of the Bylaws contains several references to the term "PDP" which over the years have been the source of confusion.
-The phrase "initiating a PDP" is currently used to refer to initiating an issue report, for example, and is also used to refer to the process of formally establishing Task Forces or working groups.
+The current language in Annex A of the Bylaws contains several references to the term is currently used to refer to initiating an issue report, for example, and is also used to refer to the process of formally establishing Task Forces or working groups.
 Therefore, the PDP-WT has distinguished the two concepts into (1) Raising an Issue and (2) Initiating a PDP.
 The PDP-WT has recommended clarification of this language in the Bylaws and whenever such terms are used by the community.